 Do Germans feel guilty about WW2?

-For younger generations there isn’t guilt; rather an acceptance of having to know the truth of what their ancestors did or didn’t do, whilst knowing they themselves are not to blame for their ancestors.
+It’s complicated.
+Some old enough to have lived through the Third Reich feel some guilt.
+For younger generations, there isn’t guilt; instead, an acceptance of having to know the truth of what their ancestors did or didn’t do while knowing they are not to blame for their ancestors.

 Is Hitler considered a hero in German history classes?

-Hitler is not considered a hero in German history classes, and his role in World War II is taught critically.
-The focus is on how the Nazi regime led to Germany’s defeat and the crimes that were committed during the Holocaust.
+No. In German history classes, Hitler is not considered a hero, and his role in World War II is taught critically.
+The focus is on how the Nazi regime led to Germany’s defeat and the crimes committed during the Holocaust.
 Hitler was directly responsible for both.